-Calhoun College was first established in 1933 and recently underwent a beautiful renovation to make it truly the best residential college at Yale.
-With 400 students, Calhoun is one of the smaller residential colleges, but don’t let that fool you.
-While its small size gives it a tight-knit community of “Hounies,” Calhoun’s central location and top-notch facilities definitely make it the place to be.
+Calhoun College was first established in 1933.
+Not long ago it underwent a beautiful renovation to make it a truly glorious residential college.
+With a little over 400 students, Calhoun is one of the smaller residential colleges, but don’t let that fool you.
+While its small size gives it a tight-knit community of “Hounies,” Calhoun’s central location and top-notch space definitely make it the place to be.